-The simulations of the future equilibrium pace of real exchange rate movements for individual countries take as their starting point the estimates of GDP and the price level for the current year.
+The simulation of the future equilibrium pace of real exchange rate movements for individual countries takes as its starting point the estimates of GDP and the price level for the current year.
 These are based on European Commission and Eurostat forecasts for real GDP growth, inflation and, as appropriate, the nominal exchange rates of their national currencies against the euro in that year.
 They also assume convergence of GDP towards the level of the EA at a rate of 2.5% a year.
-In the case of Model II, the simulations also account for the statistically significant positive relationship between the individual countries' fixed effects and their GDP per capita at purchasing power parity.
-It is therefore assumed for converging economies that their other, unspecified characteristics will converge towards the advanced euro area countries in parallel with convergence of GDP.18

 Real interest rates are derived from three-month money market interest rates.
 The average annual level of nominal interest rates is deflated by the annual inflation rate for the country concerned, using the Harmonised Index of Consumer Prices.
-The estimate of real "equilibrium" rates going forward is based on the assumptions of full elimination of the money market risk premium thanks to euro adoption and an equilibrium three-month real rate in the euro area of 0.5%.19 From this figure, the range of the estimates of future equilibrium real exchange rate appreciation for each of the countries (see above) is subtracted, corresponding to the future expected inflation differential vis-à-vis the euro area average.
+The estimate of real "equilibrium" rates going forward is based on the assumptions of full elimination of the money market risk premium thanks to euro adoption and an equilibrium three-month real rate in the euro area of 0.5%.
+From this figure, the estimate of future equilibrium real exchange rate appreciation for each of the countries (see above) is subtracted, corresponding to the future expected inflation differential vis-à-vis the euro area average.